warren-bank/crx-MangoTV/README.md

 Notes:
 * website account login is _not_ required to obtain the video URL
-* the video URL does _not_ require request headers
-  - such as: Referer, Cookie, Authorization
 * the video URL is _not_ geo restricted
+* the video URL _does_ require the request header:
+  - Referer

 #### Legal: